opencog/rocca/README.md

 There are Jupyter notebooks provided for experimentation as well.

+### TensorBoard support
+Some experiments, notably the notebooks, use TensorBoard via the `tensorboardX` library to store event files that show certain metrics over time for training / testing (for now it's just rewards).

+By default, event files will be created under the `runs/<datetime><comment>` directory.
+You can invoke `tensorboard --logdir runs` from the project root to start an instance that will see all the files under that directory.
+Open your browser to `http://localhost:6006` to see its interface.

 ## Develop

 If you write code in notebooks that is exported (has the `#export` comment on top of the cell), remember to invoke `nbdev_build_lib` to update the library.
 Remember to use `black` for formatting, you can invoke `black .` from the project root to format everything.